 Excellent Parent involvement a bit political in some of the Fine Arts choices/activites.

 Linn-Mar High School is a public high school in Marion.
-1,788 students attend Linn-Mar High School and identify as White, non-Hispanic; Black, non-Hispanic; and Asian/Pacific Islander.
-14% of the 1,788 students here get reduced lunch prices.
+1,788 students go to Linn-Mar High School and identify as White, non-Hispanic; Black, non-Hispanic; and Asian/Pacific Islander.
+14% of the 1,788 students here have subsidized lunches.
 The ratio of students to teachers at Linn-Mar High School is 17:1.
 Marion Home School is one of the nearest high schools.

 - Ceramics sculpture